iblech/lets-play-agda/Padova2025/Explorations/Forcing/Cohen.lagda.md

 We cannot directly introduce the generic sequence `f₀` as an actual function of type `ℕ → X`, as the type `ℕ → X` contains only the functions of the base universe.
 But we can define what it means for the equation `f₀ n ≡ x` to hold.
-As this assertion is about `f₀`, from the point of view of the base universe its truth value will depend on the current approximation:
+From the point of view of the forcing extension, this will be an assertion just like any other and in particular will have a truth value like any other.
+From the point of view of the base universe however, the truth value of this assertion will depend on the current approximation:

 ```